hughrun/lette.rs/README.md

 | `test`                | any command           | dependent on ssg_type     | no        |

 ### Social configuration

+This is where you put your API keys for posting to Twitter or Mastodon.

 | value                    | options          | default             | required  |
 | -----                    | -------          | -------             | ----------|